Ferrari 550: 550 Maranello World Speed Record (WSR)

 To celebrate these records, Ferrari built 33 road cars to the exact specification of the record-setting car.
 Aside from the actual record setting car, all the WSR cars were finished to European specifications.
-These differ from the standard 550M by having been fitted with the Fiorano handling pack, a leather-trimmed roll cage, suede-covered steering wheel, and carbon bucket seats with race harnesses and "Daytona" stitching.
+These differ from the standard 550M by having been fitted with the Fiorano handling pack, a leather-trimmed roll cage, Alcantara-covered steering wheel, and carbon bucket seats with race harnesses and "Daytona" stitching.
 A WSR plaque was installed on the center console and carbon fiber detailing was applied to the gear knob and footrests.
 Besides the plaque, all the other extras could be ordered on a regular 550 as well, including the handling package and the integrated roll cage.

 A preproduction Lamborghini Murciélago broke these records in 2002 at the Nardò Ring in Italy.

 550 Barchetta Pininfarina

 Ferrari introduced a roadster version of the 550 at the Paris Motor Show in 2000 to commemorate the 70th anniversary of Pininfarina.
 The Ferrari 550 Barchetta Pininfarina was a true barchetta with no real convertible top provided.
 The factory did provide a cloth soft top, but it was intended only for temporary use to protect the interior from rain as using the top above 70 mi/h was not deemed safe.
-Aesthetically, the barchetta featured a more deeply raked windshield than the coupé for improved aero dynamics, roll-over hoops behind the seats for the driver's safety and a longer rear section than the coupé to complete the smooth overall design resulting in more cargo space than the coupé, even when it was less practical.
+Aesthetically, the barchetta featured a more deeply raked windshield than the coupé for improved aero dynamics, roll-over hoops behind the seats, and a longer rear section than the coupé to complete the smooth overall design resulting in more cargo space than the coupé, even when it was less practical.
 Other changes included new 19-inch alloy wheels specially made for the barchetta.

 A total of 448 cars were produced, four more than initially planned 444 cars due to concerns of superstition in the Japanese market about the number 4.
 The 448 cars were preceded by 12 prototypes numbered P01–P12 on their interior plaques.
 To an observer the prototypes and production cars are indistinguishable.
 The mechanical underpinnings of the car remained the same as its coupé counterpart but the engine was given the F133C code mainly for differentiation.
 Performance figures differed as compared to the 550 Maranello due to the loss of a roof, with 0-62 mph acceleration time same as the coupe at 4.4 seconds but top speed reduced to 300 kph.
 All the 448 cars had a numbered plaque (i.e. x of 448) on the dashboard with Sergio Pininfarina's signature.

 Concept cars and one-off specials

 Rossa

 The 550-based Ferrari Rossa was a concept car introduced at the 2000 Turin Motor Show to celebrate the 70th anniversary of Pininfarina.
 The 2-door speedster shares the mechanical components from the 550 Maranello but its top speed is reduced to 185 mph due to increased weight.
-The futuristic design cues found their way to future Ferrari production cars such as the Enzo Ferrari and the F430.
+The design of the Rossa was inspired by the 1958 Ferrari 250 Testa Rossa, and the futuristic styling elements later found their way to future Ferrari production cars such as the Enzo and the F430.
 It was designed by Ken Okuyama at Pininfarina.